hashicorp/terraform-provider-tfe/website/docs/r/team_notification_configuration.html.markdown

   if `destination_type` is `generic`, `microsoft-teams`, or `slack`.
 - `enabled` - (Optional) Whether the notification configuration should be enabled or not.
   Disabled configurations will not send any notifications.
 Defaults to `false`.
 - `token` - (Optional) A write-only secure token for the notification configuration, which can be used by the receiving server to verify request authenticity when configured for notification configurations with a destination type of `generic`.
 Defaults to `null`.
 This value _must not_ be provided if `destination_type` is `email`, `microsoft-teams`, or `slack`.
-- `token_wo` - (Optional) A write-only secure token for the notification configuration, guaranteed not to be written to plan or state artifacts.
-Only one of `token` or `token_wo` can be provided.
+- `token_wo` - (Optional, [Write-Only](https://developer.hashicorp.com/terraform/language/v1.11.x/resources/ephemeral#write-only-arguments)) A write-only secure token for the notification configuration, guaranteed not to be written to plan or state artifacts.
+Either `token` or `token_wo` can be provided, but not both.
+This value _must not_ be provided if `destination_type` is `email`, `microsoft-teams`, or `slack`.
 - `triggers` - (Optional) The array of triggers for which this notification configuration will send notifications.
 Currently, the only valid value is `change_request:created`.